Gould's petrel: Life history

 Gadfly petrels have relatively long breeding seasons.
 They are generally monogamous and form long-term pair bonds.

 While most petrels nest in burrows, as do the Gould's petrels on New Caledonia, the Australian subspecies of Gould's petrel does not.
-On Cabbage Tree Island, they nest in amongst rocks and boulders, under fallen palm fronds, in hollow trunks of fallen palms and between buttresses of fig trees.
+On Cabbage Tree Island, they nest amongst rocks and boulders, under fallen palm fronds, in hollow trunks of fallen palms and between buttresses of fig trees.

 On Cabbage Tree Island, birds arrive in mid-October to secure their nest site and reunite with their mate.
-In November they return to sea for 2–3 weeks (the 'pre-laying exodus').
+In November, they return to sea for 2–3 weeks (the 'pre-laying exodus').
 The single egg (which is not replaced if lost) is laid between 18 November and 10 December.
 Incubation is undertaken by both parents and takes 6–7 weeks.
-Males undertake the first shift which can be as long as 17 days.
+Males undertake the first shift, which can be as long as 17 days.
 Females then take over for a shorter shift.
 Finally, males take the final shift until the egg hatches, usually in January.
 The chick reaches a maximum body mass that is often more than 130% of adult body mass.
-The young fledge in April to May at 80–100 days of age and a body mass of 160–180 g.
+The young fledge from April to May at 80–100 days of age and a body mass of 160–180 g.

 The age at which Gould's petrels commence breeding is unknown.
 The youngest bird of the Australian subspecies known to breed was 12 years of age.
 Young birds are thought to spend the first 5–6 years at sea before starting to breed.
-However, during this time they do return to their natal breeding colony to establish pair-bonds and to learn courtship and breeding skills.
+However, during this time, they do return to their natal breeding colony to establish pair bonds and to learn courtship and breeding skills.

 The longevity of Gould's petrel is unknown.
 The oldest known member of the Australian subspecies was at least 23 years old.

 Population decline

 In the early 1990s the breeding population of the Australian subspecies was fewer than 250 pairs.
 Breeding success was less than 20% and fewer than 50 young fledged each year.
-Each year more adults died than chicks fledged successfully.
-In 1992 scientists estimated that the population had declined by 26% over the previous 22 years.
+Each year, more adults died than chicks fledged successfully.
+In 1992, scientists estimated that the population had declined by 26% over the previous 22 years.

 Research revealed that the major problems threatening processes were (a) sticky fruit of the birdlime tree (Pisonia umbellifera) which immobilised birds; (b) predation by pied currawongs (Strepera graculina) and (c) habitat degradation caused by grazing of European rabbits (Oryctolagus cuniculus).
-Rabbits had eaten the undergrowth allowing sticky birdlime fruit to fall to the ground, so birds, both adults and chicks, were exposed to fruit which would otherwise have been entangled in shrubbery.
+Rabbits had eaten the undergrowth, allowing sticky birdlime fruit to fall to the ground, so birds, both adults and chicks, were exposed to fruit which would otherwise have been entangled in shrubbery.